Is NDF Forex Built for Restricted Currencies? Cash Settlement, Offshore Pricing & Hedging Use

 Why Might the Offshore NDF Quote Diverge from Onshore Reality?

 The offshore NDF quote can diverge from onshore conditions because segmented liquidity, capital controls, and basis pressure prevent clean price convergence.
 The onshore-offshore basis is the pricing gap between offshore hedge pricing and the local onshore market condition.
-When capital cannot flow freely between the two zones to arbitrage away the difference, the offshore quote detaches and drifts based on its own distinct liquidity environment [1].
+When capital cannot flow freely between the two zones to arbitrage away the difference, the offshore quote detaches and drifts based on its own distinct liquidity environment (Bank for International Settlements (BIS), 2025).

 How Is an NDF Rate Actually Built?